An ocean-facing Montauk house is 'a coming-of-age, a celebration, a lair'

 A Montauk house on Hither Hills, designed by Hampton architects Oza Sabbeth, is wrapped in timber and connects its residents with the ocean

 This Montauk house on Hither Hills is a perfect example of Nilay Oza's approach of 'radical reimagining.'
-The architect has worked on his unique take of reinventing existing homes - many of them in the Hamptons, where he is based - since the start of his career, through to his past partnership with Peter Sabbeth as Oza Sabbeth Architects, the design firm that, in May of this year, rebranded itself as Oza Studio Architects.
+The architect has worked on his unique take of reinventing existing homes - many of them in the Hamptons, where he is based - since the start of his career, through to his past partnership with Peter Sabbeth as Oza Sabbeth Architects, the design firm that, in May of this year, rebranded as two separate firms, Oza Studio Architects and Sabbeth Projects.

-Favouring reuse over starting from scratch and working with natural materials - often predominantly wood - Oza Sabbeth Architects (and now, Oza Studio) has been carving its own, distinct niche within architecture and in its part of the world; which is also where its newest project, a bespoke haven for a couple who own a car repair outfit in the Bronx, is located.
+Favouring reuse over starting from scratch and working with natural materials - often predominantly wood - Oza Sabbeth Architects (and now, Oza Studio and Sabbeth Projects) has been carving its own, distinct niche within architecture and in its part of the world; which is also where its newest project, a bespoke haven for a couple who own a car repair outfit in the Bronx, is located.

 Tour this Montauk house on Hither Hills